BEEF LIVER BALLS

 MINI DOG BISCUITS

-The toxic amount of onions and garlic for dogs is surprisingly small
+The small amount of toxic in onions and dog garlic is surprising!

 Recently I had a client tell me that her naturopath recommended garlic to use with her dog, and she also fed her dog foods containing onion.